 Is an LTC right for you?

-The Birth of LTC
+The Birth of the LTC

 The look-through company regime came into existence on 1 April 2011.
-The origins of the LTC regime can be traced back to the Government’s budget announcement of May 2010 where they announced an overhaul of the loss attributing qualifying company (LAQC) regime of the time.
-In particular, the Government was concerned with some of the aspects of the LAQC regime including:
+The origins of the LTC regime can be traced back to the government’s budget announcement of May 2010 where they announced an overhaul of the loss attributing qualifying company (LAQC) regime of the time.
+In particular, the government was concerned with some of the aspects of the LAQC regime including:

 - Losses were able to be attributed to shareholders and claimed personally at personal tax rates, which could have been as high historically as 39%, but profits were able to be trapped in the company and taxed at the company tax rate which was either 33% or 30% at the time.

 - There was no cap on the amount of losses able to be claimed by a shareholder of an LAQC.

 - Shareholders of an LAQC were able to take advantage of tax losses that might be funded through debt, but then not suffer any corresponding remission income if the debt happened to be written off after the LAQC election was revoked.

 - There were also concerns around the complexity and the rigid nature of the LAQC election rules.

 Key Elements of the LTC Regime